calmjs/calmjs.webpack/README.rst

             'calmjs.webpack>=1.0.0,<2',
             # plus other installation requirements
         ],
-        # if the above is omitted or if the GPL license is not desired
+        # If the usage of the GPL is impossible for the project, or
+        # declaring a direct dependency on calmjs packages is impossible
+        # for the project for whatever other reasons (even though the
+        # project itself will NOT be required to include/import ANY code
+        # from the calmjs namespace), setup_requires may be used instead
-        # for the project, the following should be included instead.
+        # of install_requires, and the following should also be included
+        # as well:
         package_json={
             "devDependencies": {
                 "webpack": "~2.6.0",